whatisjasongoldstein/django-jinja-todos/README.md

 - [ ] Minimize (and document) boilerplate
 - [ ] A second app scope?
 - [ ] A yeoman or cookiecutter starter kit
+- [ ] Tinker with Marshmallow vs DRF for serialization

 ## Notes